Fatty Liver Disease | How to Reduce It Naturally

 Presently, scientific research is unsure about what exactly causes non-alcoholic fatty liver disease to develop.
-But, like the alcoholic type, it seems that genetics appear to play a large role.
+But, like the alcoholic type, it seems that genetics appears to play a significant role.

 There are also some connections beyond that to diet and lifestyle choices.
 People who are overweight are more vulnerable to getting it, as are people reaching middle age and getting older.

 Other aspects of health, such as high cholesterol levels, seem to be connected to it too.
 Science also suggests that if a person is vulnerable to type 2 diabetes, then they likely have a higher chance of getting the non-alcoholic fatty liver disease as well.